-Pushplata Dawar
+Pushplata Dawar 1, Satyam Mandloi2

-Department of Entomology, Jawaharlal Nehru Krishi Vishwa Vidyalaya, Jabalpur-482004 and ants on occasion.
+Department of Entomology Jawaharlal Nehru Krishi Vishwa Vidyalaya, Jabalpur-482004 and ants on occasion.
 Butterflies have been proposed as surrogates for monitoring other terrestrial insects.
 Butterflies as ecological indicators would rise.
 Features that rely on them as a food source will decline as well.
 This loss will cause the entire ecosystem to collapse.

-Volume-2, Issue-5, October, 2023
+Volume-2, Issue-6, November, 2023

-a) Pollination: Butterflies contribute to terrestrial ecological activities such as pollination and, because they feed on plant material, they play a role in plant material transfer to higher trophic levels (Tallamy, 2004).
-Nectar from flowers provides nourishing vitamins, lipids, sugar, amino acids and other nutrients that are vital food sources for pollinators.
+Butterflies contribute to a) Pollination: terrestrial ecological activities such as pollination and, because they feed on plant material, they play a role in plant material transfer to higher trophic levels (Tallamy, 2004).
+Nectar from provides nourishing vitamins, lipids, sugar, amino acids and other nutrients that are vital food sources for pollinators.
 Butterflies when they visit a flower to drink nectar, their small scales brush against the anthers, causing pollen to stick to the scales.
-Butterflies prefer large colourful flowers with a landing platform when looking for nourishment.
+Butterflies prefer large W. M. colourful flowers with a landing platform when looking for nourishment.
 Such a bloom, they collect pollen on their slender long legs while siphoning nectar with their long tube-like mouths.
 The length of the proboscis varies widely between species.
-Butterflies are diurnal and certain tiny skippers (Hesperiidae) only can shallow water, such as Melaleucasieberi (Myrtaceae), where the nectar is easily available.
+Butterflies are diurnal and certain tiny skippers (Hesperiidae) can only use shallow water, such as Melaleucasieberi (Myrtaceae), where the nectar is easily available.